joaopinto14/Production/README.md

 - **PROJECT_PATH**: The path to the project directory.
 Default: /var/www/html
 - **MEMORY_LIMIT**: The memory limit that PHP can use.
 Default: 128M
 - **UPLOAD_MAX**: The maximum size of files that can be uploaded.
 Default: 100M

+## Issues

+If you encounter any issues with the image or have any improvement suggestions, feel free to open an [issue](https://github.com/joaopinto14/Production/issues) on GitHub.
+Please provide as many details as possible to help resolve the issue.

+## License

+This project is licensed under the MIT license - see the [LICENSE.md](LICENSE.md) file for more details.

 ## Author